ROUTINE CLEANINGS AT GLEN COVE DENTIST

 - Reduced risk of serious oral health issues, such as cavities and gum disease.

 - Improved whole-body health.
 Healthcare providers have recognized the link between oral health and whole-body health.
-Routine cleanings can help reduce your risk for ailments like heart disease, stroke and dementia.
+Routine cleanings can help reduce your risk of ailments such as heart disease, stroke, and dementia.

 - Reduced cost.
-Preventive dental care, such as routine cleanings scheduled every six months, help stop issues before they start.
-Preventive treatments are definitely much more affordable than restorative treatments like fillings, crowns and bridges.
+Preventive dental care, such as routine cleanings every 6 months, helps prevent issues before they start.
+Preventive treatments are definitely much more affordable than restorative treatments like fillings, crowns, and bridges.